superpowers/docs.superpowers-html5.com/pages/en/12_3d-models.md

 </div>

 <div class="note">
-  <b>If the import fails</b>, you can use the Console tab in the development tools (F12) to find hints of what might have gone wrong.
+  <b>If the import fails</b>, you can use the Console tab in the development tools (F12) to find details about what might have gone wrong.
 </div>